PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 # Pointers
 An {term}`object` in C++ is a region of memory holding a value.
 Each region of memory can also be identified by its {term}`memory address`.

-Access to a memory address is useful for memory management, and reference to an object's address instead of its value can make a program more efficient.

-The value of an object can be accessed by either its identifier, or by its address.
+The value of an object can be accessed using either its identifier, or its address.
+Reference to an object's address, instead of its value, can make a program more efficient, and access to memory addresses is useful for memory management.

 A {term}`pointer stores only the memory address of another object - the value of a pointer is the memory address of the (first byte of the) object that the pointer is associated with, not the value of the object pointed at.

-A pointer is itself an {term}`object`, that has a `type` and must be declared before use.
+A pointer is itself an {term}`object` and therefore has a `type` and must be declared before use.

 `````{code_example-start} Pointers
 :label: examplev0